rapodaca/dialect/README.md

 # Dialect

-A chemical line notation that is backward-compatible with SMILES.
+A chemical line notation that is a subset of SMILES.
 For an introduction, see [the blog post](https://depth-first.com/articles/2021/09/22/beyond-smiles/).
 A [reference implementation](https://github.com/rapodaca/dialect.rs) is available on GitHub.

 ## Goals